mjmartis/shilo-bot/README.md

 ### Configuring
 ShiloBot is configured via the `shilo.json` file in the project directory.
 The JSON object defined in the file has the `token` attribute which should be set to your bot's Discord token, and a `playlists` attribute specifying the details of each playlist.

 The `playlists` object has one attribute per playlist.
-The name of the attribute is the name of the playlist as it will appear to users (e.g. in the output of the `!list` command).
+The name of the attribute is the name of the playlist as it will appear to users (e.g. in the output of the `/list` command).
 The value of the attribute is a list of glob strings whose matching files together are the contents of the playlist.

 ### Running
-The bot can be launched with the command `python3 shilo.py`.
+You can set up the project via `pipenv sync`.
+The bot can then be launched with the command `python3 shilo.py`.

 # Code structure
 ShiloBot is decomposed into four modules: